Are you a Graduate writing your CV for the first time?

 Use the content of job advertisement to tailor your CV

 Go through the specification, and highlight the traits the employer is looking for e.g. detail orientated, passionate, articulate.
-These are the key buzzwords that you should ensure are in your CV submission for that role.
+These are the key buzzwords that you should ensure are included in your CV submission for that role.
 It makes it easier for employers to note a good fit if you mirror the job specification back to them in your application.
-It’s essential that your CV is tailored to meet the requirements of each individual role you apply for- it gives the best chance of you being noticed.
+It’s essential that your CV is tailored to meet the requirements of each individual role you apply for - it gives the best chance of you being noticed.

 Structure by your strengths

-As a graduate, you will be lacking experience in your field, so be sure to lead with what you do have.
+As a graduate, you will likely be lacking experience in your field, so be sure to lead with what you do have.
 The best place to start is detailing your qualifications.
 If you studied particular modules or subjects that relate to the role you are applying for, make sure to detail that in your CV.
-Understandably, content for work history will be lean that this stage.
+Understandably, content for work history will be lean at this stage.
 The best way to get around that hurdle is structuring your CV by skill sets e.g. ‘Time management skills’ ‘Team working skills’ ‘Multi tasking skills’.
 Under each heading, succinctly detail an example which demonstrates your strengths in that area.
-This is where those buzzwords from the specification will come in handy- use these required strengths to inform your skill set examples.
+This is where those buzzwords from the specification will come in handy - use these required strengths to inform your skill set examples.

 Detail extra curricular activity and work experience (and don’t forget examples)

 It can be hard to think of examples that display certain characteristics.
-The best places to cite examples will probably be from work experience or extra curriculars you participated in throughout your time in education.
+The best places to cite examples will probably be from work experience or extra curricular activites you participated in throughout your time in education.
 Did you help motivate a team member to complete a project when they were flagging?
 That demonstrates strong persuasive and motivational skills.
 Did you lead a group presentation?
 Be sure to mention your strengths in articulating and communicating ideas to others.
-You’ll be amazed by how much you’ve learnt- be sure to take time to really think about your personal participation and what you brought to the table in each instance.
+You’ll be amazed by how much you’ve learnt - be sure to take time to really think about your personal participation and what you brought to the table in each instance.

 Don’t overlook the basic fundamentals